fghjuygvbghbnb/Midi-to-Text/README.md

 **Supporting This Format:**

-To support this format it is fairly simple but still does require some work, if you are using scratch theres a premade system already on my account (same username as my github).
-Other languages might be harder but its generally straight forward (start timing),(end timing)'(note)' is the how it looks, 0.000,0.076'61' is a example of a full note each note is on a different line.
+To support this format it's fairly simple but still does require some work, if you are using scratch there's a premade system already on my account (same username as my github).
+Other languages might be harder but it's generally straight forward (start timing),(end timing)'(note)' is the how it looks, 0.000,0.076'61' is a example of a full note each note is on a different line.

 Also theres a example file in the repository of a midi in this format.